Borrill-Lab/Inheritance-of-HEB-in-wheat/scripts/Detection of eQTL/data availability and description.md

 # Detection of eQTL

-Data tables necessary to run scripts are available on
+Data tables necessary to run the scripts are available on

 ## Scripts: